-Off Coniston Road, us ing the backland, car parks and 6.22 service areas would be pr ovided of the b uildings fronting Steppingley Road.
-The Tesco store and tow n centre parking would be partly covered by the new store at Steppingley Road leve I. Such intensification of this particular retail use is necessary in order to create a critical mass of development.
-Such a building would also need to provide active frontage to Coniston Road, with the multi storey car park and service areas being screened from public view.
-The building form facing Kendal Drive and Buttermere Close would need careful consideration to provide visual interest and minimise of neighbour amenity arising loss from the development.
+6.22 Off Coniston Road, using the backland, car parks and service areas would be provided for the buildings fronting Steppingley Road.
+The car parking would be mostly covered by the new store at Steppingley Road level.
+Such a building would need to provide active frontage to Coniston Road, with the car park and service areas being screened from public view.
+The building form facing Kendal Drive and Buttermere Close would need careful consideration to provide visual interest and minimise loss of neighbour amenity arising from the development.